 Treating a chipped tooth is not always a pressing matter, although it’s important to get checked out by your dentist when you suspect any problems.
 That way, you’re catching minor issues before they end up requiring oral surgery or other intensive procedures.

-Major chips and breaks may necessitate emergency dental care, especially if you have massive pulp exposure, extreme pain, or bleeding that continues even when gauze is placed in the affected area.
+Major chips and breaks may necessitate emergency dental care, especially if you have massive pulp exposure, extreme pain, or bleeding that continues even when the gauze is placed in the affected area.
 Fillings may be used to repair the cracks, or a crown could be placed on top of the tooth.
-For extremely bad teeth, a root canal or implant may be the only treating a chipped tooth option.
+For extremely bad teeth, a root canal or implant may be the only treatment a chipped tooth option.

 Dentists may recommend:

 - Dental implants